Science How? Webcasts

 Through a partnership with the Smithsonian National Museum of Natural History, the Fairfax Network is able to offer the Smithsonian Science How webcasts to middle school students.
 Each webcast provides students with positive STEM role models, information about science careers and pathways, and connections to current research.
 Students see how scientists and other experts use tools and technology in their work.

-The following webcasts are archived online at Smithsonian Science How and are available for video download from the Fairfax Network.
+The following Smithsonian Science How? webcasts are available for video download from the Fairfax Network.
 Please use the Science How?
 Video Link Request Form to request the video file(s).

 - Astrogeology: Meteorites and Spacecraft Missions — Geologist Tim McCoy discusses what meteorites can tell us about the formation of the solar system.